 San Diego is in close proximity to some great getaways.
 Head two hours northeast to Big Bear Mountain for some snowboarding or skiing in the winter.
 In the fall, drive an hour east to Julian for some excellent apple pie and cider.
 During the summer, try out some new beaches in LA or head up the coast a bit farther north to do some wine tasting in the prestigious Santa Ynez Valley.
 Twenty-five miles to the south, there is Mexico, full of a wide range of activities, whether you want to brave Tijuana or hop on a quick flight to Cabo.

 San Diego has a host of museums to keep you busy and cultured.
 From museum-heavy Balboa Park to the Maritime Museum of San Diego, you can find art, history, science, and more.
 When you want to study wildlife, head to the famous San Diego Zoo.
 Many San Diegans with families get year-round passes to the zoo; the pass is surprisingly affordable and provides kids with a day of entertainment.
 San Diego Zoo is also one of the prettiest zoos in the world to walk around thanks to a plethora of vegetation and smart landscaping.

-It sounds reminiscent of a Katy Perry song, but flip-flops and tank tops are the go-to attire in San Diego and casual comfort is key when assembling your wardrobe.
-With the exception of a few clubs in the Gaslamp and a couple top restaurants in La Jolla, you can get away with wearing flip-flops pretty much anywhere and no one will raise an eyebrow.
+It sounds reminiscent of a Katy Perry song, but flip-flops and tank tops are the go-to attire in San Diego.
+Casual comfort is key when assembling your wardrobe.
+Except for a few clubs in the Gaslamp and a couple of top restaurants in La Jolla, you can get away with wearing flip-flops pretty much anywhere, and no one will raise an eyebrow.
 Yoga pants and sweatshirts (albeit surf-inspired ones) are also completely acceptable for wearing around town while running errands.